irenapopova/A-Technical-Page/README.md

-# Build a Technical Documentation Page
+# A Technical Documentation Page

 This was created as part of freeCodeCamp's Responsive Web Design Projects.